 Program:

-■ Wi th regard to Race/Ethnicity, how to do you self-identify?
+- With regard to Race/Ethnicity, how to do you self-identify?
 Please check all that apply:

-Asian or Asian-American
+- Asian or Asian-American

-Black or African-American
+- Black or African-American

-Caribbean/West Indian American
+- Caribbean/West Indian American

-Hispanic, Latino, Latina, Latinx
+- Hispanic, Latino, Latina, Latinx

-Middle Eastern or North African Descent
+- Middle Eastern or North African Descent

-Native American/American Indian or Alaska Native
+- Native American/American Indian or Alaska Native

-Native Hawaiian or Pacific Islander
+- □ Native Hawaiian or Pacific Islander

-White or Caucasian
+- White or Caucasian

-I do not know
+- l do not know

-I prefer not to say
+- I prefer not to say

-Other
+- Other

-u If 'Other,' please share more:
+- If 'Other,' please share more:

-■ WI nat is your sexual orientation?
+What is your sexual orientation?
 (Check One)

-Gay
+- Gay

-Lesbian
+- Lesbian

-Straight or heterosexual
+- Straight or heterosexual

-Bisexual
+- Bisexual

-Asexual
+- Asexual

-Pansexual
+- Pansexual

-I do not know
+- I do not know

-I prefer not to say
+- I prefer not to say

-Other Sexual Orientation:
+- Other Sexual Orientation:

-■ WI nat is your gender identity?
+What is your gender identity?
 (Check One)

-Female
+- G Female

-Male
+- 🗋 Male

-Transgender Female/Trans Woman Transgender Mala (Trans Man
+- Transgender Female/Trans Woman

-Transgender Male/Trans Man Non-binary/Gender Variant
+- Transgender Male/Trans Man

-I prefer not to say Other Gender Category (please specify):
+- Non-binary/Gender Variant

-Other Gender Category (ptease specify).
+- I prefer not to say

-- 5
+- Other Gender Category (please specify):

-you self-identify as a person with a disability?
+Do you self-identify as a person with a disability?

-Yes
+- Yes

-No
+- 🗋 No

-u I prefer not to say
+- I prefer not to say

-you self-identify as a person with lived experience or in recovery?
+- Do you self-identify as a person with lived experience or in recovery?

-Yes
+- Yes

-No
+- No

-I prefer not to say
+- I prefer not to say